Infinite Dimensional Multifractal Analysis of the Wiener measure: Introduction

 if the corresponding level sets are non empty and $ - \infty $ otherwise.
 Note that when $\Scl = \dim $ we indeed retrieve the usual notions of the so-called level sets and (fine) multifractal spectra.

-As a consequence of the mass distribution principle (Theorem \ref{thm:mass-distribution-scale-intro}) and a result from \cite{helfter2025scales} (see also Theorem \ref{thm:b-scales}), we get the following principle for multifractal formalism. \begin{coro} Let $ \mu$ be a Borel measure on metric space $ (X,d) $ and let $ \Scl $ be a scaling.
-Then for every $ \alpha > 0$, the values of the multifractal spectra for $ \Scl $ at $ \alpha > 0 $ verify
+As a consequence of the mass distribution principle (Theorem \ref{thm:mass-distribution-scale-intro}) and a result from \cite{helfter2025scales} (see also Theorem \ref{thm:b-scales}), we get the following principle for multifractal formalism. \begin{corollary} Let $ \mu$ be a Borel measure on metric space $ (X,d) $ and let $ \Scl $ be a scaling.
+Then for every $ \alpha > 0$, the multifractal spectra for $ \Scl $ at $ \alpha > 0 $ verify

 and